Junjiecheng2024/todo_app/README.md

 # Modularized To-Do List Application

 ## Overview
 This project is a modularized to-do list application written in Python.
-It allows users to add, remove, and mark tasks as completed, with data persistence using JSON.
+It allows users to add, remove, and list tasks, with data persistence using JSON.

 ## Project Structure
 ```